X-rayLaser/TorchAssistant/README.md

 # Introduction

-TorchAssistant is a deep learning framework built on top of PyTorch intended to accelerate prototyping (and training) of neural networks as well as testing new ideas.
+**TorchAssistant** is a deep learning framework built on top of **PyTorch**.
-It provides a set of tools to automate training and evaluation of models.
+It provides a set of tools to automate the training and evaluation of models.
-It also reduces the amount of stereotypical code that is typically reinvented across many projects.
+It also reduces the amount of trivial code one usually needs to write.

+Just create a specification file configuring the training session and let the framework do everything else for you.

 Main features:
-- scripts for training, evaluation and inference
+- scripts for training, evaluation, and inference
-- training loop
-- progress bar
-- metrics
+- automatically calculating metrics
+- automatically saving training session
-- automatic saving and resuming of training session
+- resuming the interrupted training session
-- saving metrics history to csv files
+- automatically saving metrics history to CSV files
+- nicely formatted information about the training session: epoch, iteration, loss, metrics, etc.
-- highly flexibility and customizable
+- highly flexible and customizable
 - support for building complex training pipelines

+# Status: Early development stage

+This project is in the early stage of development.
+Features and functionality provided here are subject to change.
+Furthermore, the code is not yet extensively tested and may contain bugs.

 # Installation
 ```